Sir Walter Farquhar, 1st Baronet

-Sir Walter Farquhar, 1st Baronet (October 1738 – 30 March 1819) was a prominent Scottish physician of the late eighteenth and early nineteenth century, whose clientele included many of the leading figures of the day, including the Prince of Wales (later King George IV) and the Prime Minister William Pitt.
-Born in Garioch, Farquhar abandoned his medical studies at King's College, Aberdeen to join the British Army as a surgeon during the Seven Years' War.
+Sir Walter Farquhar, 1st Baronet (October 1738 – 30 March 1819) was a Scottish physician of the late eighteenth and early nineteenth century, whose clientele included many of the leading figures of the day, including the Prince of Wales (later King George IV) and the Prime Minister William Pitt.
+Farquhar abandoned his medical studies at King's College, Aberdeen to join the British Army as a surgeon during the Seven Years' War.
 He later worked as an apothecary in London and qualified as a physician, becoming popular with royalty and politicians and receiving a baronetcy for his services.

-Life
+Early life

-Farquhar was born in 1738, the son of Robert Farquhar, the minister at Garioch.
+Farquhar was born in Garioch in 1738, the son of Robert Farquhar, the minister at Garioch.
 His mother was Katherine (née Turing), the daughter of another minister.

+Career

 Farquhar took a degree at King's College, Aberdeen and began to study medicine under James Gregory.
-In 1760 however he abandoned his medical studies in Edinburgh and Glasgow and joined the 19th Regiment of Foot in the British Army as a surgeon.
+In 1760, however he abandoned his medical studies in Edinburgh and Glasgow and joined the 19th Regiment of Foot in the British Army as a surgeon.
 In 1761, the regiment was sent to Belle Île and subsequently to Gibraltar, where it remained at the end of the conflict.

 Farquhar left the regiment at Gibraltar and spent 18 months travelling and studying medicine in France, working with Claude Nicolas le Cat in Rouen.
 In 1769, citing ill-health, Farquhar retired from the army and moved to London, opening an apothecary shop in Great Marlborough Street with his wife Anne Harvie, widow of a London doctor.
 Farquhar's practice gradually developed a steady clientele and he became a physician, awarded his MD from King's College, Aberdeen in 1796.
 He was made a Fellow of the Royal College of Physicians of Edinburgh and a licenceate of the Royal College of Physicians in the same year.

 Among Farquhar's clients were many prominent figures of the period, including the Prince of Wales, Prime Minister William Pitt the Younger and prominent politician Lord Melville.
 This patronage led to him being awarded a baronetcy in 1796 and was soon appointed physician-in-ordinary to the Prince of Wales.
 With his reputation secured, Farquhar ran a very successful business until his retirement in 1813 with health problems.

+Personal life

+On 20 June 1771, Farquhar was married to Anne (née Stevenson) Harvie, a daughter of Thomas Stevenson and widow of Dr. Thomas Harvie.
+Together, they were the parents of: